ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-tap-basic.md

     ![Configuration Settings Resource Tab](../../images/PXIe-148X-AcqGSE-ResourceTab-BasicContinuous.png)

 2. Select the **Serial Channel** tab and make the following modifications.
     - Select the **Deserializer (Input) Configuration Script** and **Serializer (Output) Configuration Script** that correspond to your interface module.
-The tap scripts are used to configure the deserializer and the serializer on the interface module to configure the I2C communication bridge between input and output channels. <span style="color: red;">TODO: Update description to include explanation of address change.</span> The configuration scripts required for this tutorial are in the project folder under the subfolder 'Host\\Scripts':
+The tap scripts are used to configure the deserializer and the serializer on the interface module to establish the I2C communication bridge between input and output channel pairs.
+See the [PXIe-148X Configuration Scripts User Guide](../../reference/gettingstartedexample/config-scripts-user-guide.md) for more details.
+The configuration scripts required for this tutorial are in the project folder under the subfolder 'Host\\Scripts':

         | **Interface Module**                         | **Deserializer (Input) Configuration Script**         |
         |----------------------------------------------|-------------------------------------------------------|